- Caçulinha — Samb’ação

-Djalma Ferreira founded his own record label Discos Drink which released all of his albums until 1960 and some for Mirian Presley and Araken Peixoto.
+Djalma Ferreira founded his own record label Discos Drink which released all of his albums until 1960 including his alias Mirian Presley as well as Araken Peixoto.
 In addition he was the owner of the nightclub Drink in Rio de Janeiro with the aptly titled house band Conjunto Drink.
 In 1963 Djalma Ferreira leased the nightclub to Cauby Peixoto, relocated to the US to perform in Las Vegas, and started a collaboration with the composer, producer and jazz critic Leonard Feather.

 Djalma Ferreira’s trademark instruments were the solovox and the Hammond B3 organ.
 In 1958, when Ed Lincoln was bass player with the Milionários do Ritmo, Djalma Ferreira was wounded by a gunshot caused by a business rivalry.
 Unexpectedly, Ed Lincoln was instructed to play the organ within a few hours to fill in for Ferreira.
 Prior to the accident, Ed Lincoln wasn’t even allowed to touch Ferreira’s B3 though he was interested to learn.
 After this, the Hammond organ became Ed Lincoln’s favourite instrument, and the one which brought him to fame.